hackclub/hackclub/workshops/cringe_101/README.md

 1. Navigate to [google.com/fonts](https://www.google.com/fonts).
 2. To select a font, click the + on any of the ones on the front page or by searching for one on the top right corner.
-3. Fonts have different styles, scroll down from the font you’ve selected and click the + button.
-4. Click the bottom line where it says “ Families Selected and click the preview and share button.
+3. Once you have selected one or more fonts, click the bottom line where it says “ Families Selected and click the preview and share button.
-5. From there, let’s copy the link below **STANDARD  @IMPORT**.
+4. From there, let’s copy the link below **STANDARD  @IMPORT**.
 This should look something like `<link href="https://fonts.googleapis.com/css?family=Baloo+Tamma|Open+Sans|Roboto" rel="stylesheet">`
-6. You'll notice it looks exactly like a CSS file -- that's because it is!
+5. You'll notice it looks exactly like a CSS file -- that's because it is!
-7. Since it's a CSS file, you know what that means!
+6. Since it's a CSS file, you know what that means!
 Copy the code & paste into your `<head>`.

 ```html
 <!DOCTYPE html>